A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: The spatio-temporal statistical structure of a turbulent velocity field, and its continuous formulation on the whole space

 are positive numbers.
 Starting from the randomly forced Navier-Stokes equations \eqref{eq:NSforced}, the expectations in \eqref{eq:AsymptVariance} and \eqref{eq:AsymptDiss} are taken over the the forcing realisations.
 From a practical point of view, we will assume that expectations can be accurately replaced by empirical averages over space and/or time, which is in particular guaranteed by the statistical homogeneity and stationarity observed in DNSs and experiments.
-In the asymptotic limit of infinite Reynolds numbers, i.e. in the vanishing viscosity limit $\nu\to 0$, the finite quantities $\sigma$ \eqref{eq:AsymptVariance} and $\varepsilon$ \eqref{eq:AsymptDiss} are expected to be related according to the dimensional prediction
+In the asymptotic limit of infinite Reynolds numbers, i.e. in the vanishing viscosity limit $\nu\to 0$, the finite quantities $\sigma$ \eqref{eq:AsymptVariance} and $\varepsilon$ \eqref{eq:AsymptDiss} are expected to be related according to the dimensional prediction {(see the classical textbooks by \cite{Fri95} and \cite{Pop00} for instance)}

 The independence of the velocity variance on viscosity \eqref{eq:AsymptVariance} is far from being obvious and is at the heart of the phenomenology of fluid turbulence.
 Recall that energy is injected into the fluid in a statistically stationary way through the forcing term $\bf{f}$ \eqref{eq:NSforced}.
 In order to maintain a velocity variance that becomes independent of viscosity \eqref{eq:AsymptVariance} as $\nu\to 0$, the fluid develops \textit{small scales} by populating Fourier modes located at higher wave numbers than those excited by the forcing.